Cathedral of Assumption, Moscow Kremlin

 This Bucknell couple are working for Eli Lilly & Company (Steve) and Merck .
 Steve is in international marketing for oncology and Orpha represents Merck in corporate affairs for Central & Eastern Europe, including Russia.
 For two years after graduation Jean worked as a legal assistant in US law offices in Moscow.

 Leo started his own joint venture with a Russian friend while studying politics in Moscow in 1991.
 Leo went over to study at the Communist Party Institute during its last year of existence and while there went into business with a Russian selling clothing.
 He not only received a good education at the critical moment of the new revolution, but pocketed a handsome some to bring home.

 Thyra is currently completing her PhD in Slavic linguistics and Uralo-Altaic studies at the University of Indiana.
 In 1995 she gave her first talk on Hungarian at a professional conference.

 Josh is currently working for a German transportation company and plans to continue next year.
 He is making a solid Western European salary and has asked that we remind everyone that so long as a US citizen remains most of the year abroad, they pay no US taxes.
 This means that not only is his salary higher than it would have been in the US, but he keeps all of it.

 Brian spent a year in one of the oldest cities in Russian, Pskov, teaching English in an elementary school there.
 Now he is currently working on a masters degree in Russian studies at Michigan State University.

-Troy completed his PhD in political science at Columbia University, focussing on Russia and the NIS states.
-He has been teaching politicsl science at the Central European University in Budapest, Hungary for three years.
+Troy completed his PhD in political science at Columbia University, focusing on Russia and the NIS states.
+He has been teaching political science at the Central European University in Budapest, Hungary for three years.